apigee-127/volos-connectors/volos-sns/README.md

 The example below shows a simple usage of the ``volos-sns`` connector using the ``http`` module to proxy requests to the connector.

->**Note:**For this example, the SNS credentials are specified in plaintext.
-This is not a best practice.  that you need to specify your SNS credentials (not a best practice).
+> **Note:** For this example, the SNS credentials are specified in plaintext.
+This is not a best practice.

 ```